First steps with Cookies in JavaScript

 Cookie Examples

-We will create a couple of Cookies to experiment with; the first Cookie indicates the name of the person and another Cookie to indicate the user which will be requested from the user through a JavaScript prompt:
+We will create a couple of Cookies to experiment with them; the first Cookie indicates the person's name and another Cookie to indicate the user, which will be requested from the user using a JavaScript `prompt`:

 function setCookie(cname, cvalue) {